 I am a young artist in Minneapolis, Minnesota and I have been painting for over 10 years.
 I owe it to my grandmother, who introduced me to watercolor painting and held my hand through the basics.
 To this day we enjoy attending watercolor workshops and learning from each other.

 My work focuses primarily on two subjects, landscapes and wildlife, but has in the last few years taken an unexpected turn.
 Recently, I have illustrated four children’s books; three about my hometown, written by long-time high school teacher and community member Chuck Brooks, and the other about a little girl who learns not to judge a book by it’s cover in the fictional Minnesotan town of “Moose Pond.”
 I happen to be working on a fifth at the moment … stay tuned!

 I always tell people I’m not “actually” an artist (even though I am) because I don’t make art full-time.
-In fact, I work in laboratory biology for a biocompatibility company in Minneapolis (I’m a University of Minnesota alumnus, B.S. in Neuroscience).
+In fact, I work as a scientist for a medical device testing company in Minneapolis (I’m a University of Minnesota alumnus, B.S. in Neuroscience).
 I love the outdoors, excellent food, useful words, and those moments in life you know you’ll never forget.